MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

    > [!NOTE]
    > In-line installation affects the current Notebook session only, which means a new session will not include the packages installed in previous sessions.
    >
-   > We strongly suggest putting all adding/deleting/updating Python package in-line commands in the first cell of your Notebook.
-The change of Python packages will be effective after the restarting of Python interpreter, your variables defined before running the commands cell will be lost.
+   > We recommend placing all the in-line commands that add, delete, or update the Python packages in the first cell of your Notebook.
+The change of Python packages will be effective after you restart the Python interpreter.
+The variables defined before running the command cell will be lost.

 Summarizing all library management behaviors currently available in [!INCLUDE [product-name](../includes/product-name.md)]: